aws-samples/aws-mlflow-sagemaker-cdk/README.md

 **Aurora RDS Cluster:**

-This creates an Aurora RDS cluster inside the MLOpsVPC.
+This creates an Aurora RDS cluster inside the MLFlowVPC.
 This database is used by MLflow to store metadata about the ML model generated in our experiments.

 ```typescript